David-Manniche/TheMarket/readme.txt

     => Updated new labels for IOS APP.
     => Enhancement of existing multilingual functionality.
 Added MSN language translator API to language fields.
     => 69147 - Enhanced social login with plugin.
+    => 66015 - Allowed "/" for url rewriting module.

 New Features:
     => Introduced Plugins for third party api's implementation.